Invergordon Cruise Port

 The beach is located beside the Cromarty Firth Port Authority Service Base.
 If you walk towards Alness from Invergordon you will see the beach on the left-hand side.
 It is also a good place to do some bird watching.

-Saltburn Woods is a popular walk with cruise ship guests.
-This is a small community woodland and is popular with locals and dog walkers too.
+- Saltburn Woods is a popular walk with cruise ship guests.
+This small community woodland is also loved by locals and dog walkers.

-There is a walking route that runs between Invergordon and Alness.
-This is popular with locals, cyclists, and joggers amongst others.
-There are some nice views across the Cromarty Firth on this walk.
+- There is a walking route that runs between Invergordon and Alness.
+This route is popular with locals, cyclists, and joggers.
+It offers some nice views across the Cromarty Firth.

 Shopping Near The Cruise Port